|Maps:||LPI Katoomba 8930-1S 1:25000|

 The walk is best in autumn or late spring to allow for swimming at the pool below Edenderry Falls, while not being too warm for the 650m climb out of the valley.

 The walk can be done in either direction.
-The direction suggested is best, as the Bridal Veil Falls are in the sun in the morning, while the climb up the Horse Track is in the shade in the afternoon.
+The direction suggested is best, as the Govetts Leap waterfall is in the sun in the morning, while the climb up the Horse Track is in the shade in the afternoon.

 The walk begins at the car park at Govetts Leap.
-Driving from Katoomba, turn right at the set of lights in Blackheath, and follow the road to the end at the Govetts Leap lookout.
+Driving from Katoomba or Sydney, turn right at the set of lights in Blackheath, and follow the road to the end at the Govetts Leap lookout.

 If you are catching the train, alight at Blackheath, and head right out of the station.
 Cross at the lights and continue down the road for 3km to the Govetts Leap lookout.